School of Army Aviation Medicine

 Competent, modernized, and professional aeromedical force generation platform focused on readiness and enabling the Combatant Commander to compete and win in Large Scale Combat Operations.

-SAAM trains, educates, and develops capable and adaptive Aeromedical Leaders, manages the Aviation Medicine Enterprise, and integrates advanced medical capabilities across warfighting functions to maximize readiness and enable Commanders, Aircrew, and Soldiers fight and win.
+DAM trains, educates, and develops capable and adaptive Aeromedical Leaders, manages the Aviation Medicine Enterprise, and integrates advanced medical capabilities across warfighting functions to maximize readiness and enable Commanders, Aircrew, and Soldiers fight and win.

 - Consistently adapt and develop technical medical training, GME, and PME to better develop agile Leaders and Soldiers for complex environments.